 It could also contain forms that tell you to fill out your personal information or a fake Twitter log-in page that tells you to enter your username and password.
 With all this information, a scammer can commit identity theft to steal your funds or blackmail you into giving them money to get your Twitter account back.

 Fake Sales Scam

 Scammers tweet out or direct message you advertising that they are selling something and want you to buy it.
-Once you purchase the product, it is either a phony product that doesn’t work or they don’t send you anything at all and just keep your money.
+There are even premium girls that might message you, telling you to add them onto Snapchat or OnlyFans.
+Once you purchase the product or their services, it is either a phony product that doesn’t work or they don’t send you anything at all and just keep your money.
 Either way, your money then becomes stolen since the product you bought wasn’t worth your money.

 For example, in 2020 during the coronavirus pandemic, fake cures were being sold on Twitter from scammers that claimed it will rid you of this awful virus.
 These fake cures included essential oils, colloidal silver, CBD products, and many more.
 Sometimes, scammers would send these products out to their displeased customers who realized they didn’t actually rid the virus.
 Other times, scammers wouldn’t send anything at all and would just keep your money.

 - Don’t click on any link that someone randomly sends you.
 These links could be filled with malware that can infect your devices and give scammers your personal information that will allow them to commit identity fraud or steal money directly from your bank account.
 They could also lead you to give them your personal information or Twitter information, which will also allow them to commit identity fraud or blackmail you.